quentinsf/qhue/README.md

 The `qhue` module has a Resource class, which represents something that has a URL.
 By calling an instance of this class, you'll make an HTTP request to the hub.
 It also has a Bridge class, which is a handy starting point, and is itself a Resource.
 If that seems a bit abstract, don't worry - all will be made clear below.

+## Installing Qhue

+That's easy.

+    pip install qhue

+You may want to check [GitHub](https://github.com/quentinsf/qhue) for the very latest version.

 ## Examples

 Note: These examples assume you know the IP address of your bridge.
 See [the 'Getting Started' section of the API docs](http://www.developers.meethue.com/documentation/getting-started) if you need help in finding it.
 I've assigned mine a static address of 192.168.0.45, so that's what you'll see below.